Greedy Algorithms for Sparse Sensor Placement via Deep Learning: Abstract

 \section{Abstract}

-We propose a greedy and supervised learning approach for visibility-based exploration, reconstruction and surveillance.
+We consider the exploration problem: an agent equipped with a depth sensor must map out a previously unknown environment using as few sensor measurements as possible.
+We propose an approach based on supervised learning of a greedy algorithm.
+We provide a bound on the optimality of the greedy algorithm using submodularity theory.
 Using a level set representation, we train a convolutional neural network to determine vantage points that maximize visibility.
 We show that this method drastically reduces the on-line computational cost and determines a small set of vantage points that solve the problem.
 This enables us to efficiently produce highly-resolved and topologically accurate maps of complex 3D environments.
 Unlike traditional next-best-view and frontier-based strategies, the proposed method accounts for geometric priors while evaluating potential vantage points.
 While existing deep learning approaches focus on obstacle avoidance and local navigation, our method aims at finding near-optimal solutions to the more global exploration problem.
 We present realistic simulations on 2D and 3D urban environments.

-\section{INTRODUCTION}
+\section{Introduction}

 We consider the problem of generating a minimal sequence of observing locations to achieve complete line-of-sight visibility coverage of an environment.
-If the environment is initially unknown, the problem is called exploration and reconstruction.
+In particular, we are interested in the case when environment is initially unknown.
 This is particularly useful for autonomous agents to map out unknown, or otherwise unreachable environments, such as undersea caverns.
-If the environment is known, the problem is one of surveillance: \emph{how should a minimal set of sensors be placed to maintain complete surveillance of an environment?}
+Military personnel may avoid dangerous situations by sending autonomous agents to scout new territory.
+We first assume the environment is known in order to gain insights.